networkservicemesh/networkservicemesh/scripts/vagrant/README.md

 # Running integration tests

-You can run integration tests:
+You can run integration tests on your laptop (ie, outside of the Vagrant VM) by typing:

 ```bash
 bash # Start new shell, as we will be importing